How to update databases in Kaspersky Total Security 19

 - Anti-virus databases.
 Anti-virus databases contain threat descriptions and methods used to combat them.

 - Application modules.
 They eliminate application vulnerabilities, develop the existing functions and add new ones.

 - New application version.
 The application downloads and installs the new version automatically on top of the current version.
 If you experience any issues with the automatic application upgrade, download the new version from the Kaspersky website and install it manually.

 How to find the databases release date

 Hover the mouse pointer over the Kaspersky Total Security icon in the Desktop notification area: If the application icon is hidden from the notification area, click the Show hidden icons arrow.

 In the pop-up window, you will see the databases release date.

 What to do in case of update problems

 If you experience problems updating the databases, try looking up your issue in the Update errors section.

-If the issue persists or if your issue is not described, submit a request to Kaspersky Lab technical support via the My Kaspersky portal.
-Please include a detailed description of the issue.
+If the issue persists or if your issue is not described, submit a request to Kaspersky technical support by choosing the topic of your request.